 As a prospective or former surrogate, you may be frustrated at the lack of information surrounding surrogate mother income tax.
 We completely understand; tax policies in the United States can be very confusing, even without throwing gestational surrogacy into the mix.

-That’s why we encourage every former surrogate to contact the IRS.
-This is the best place to find out whether your compensation should be declared as income and, thus, is taxable.
+You can also contact the IRS to find out whether your compensation should be declared as income and, thus, is taxable.
 Waiting too late and filing your taxes incorrectly can lead to penalties and other inconvenient situations, such as audits.

 Talking to a Surrogacy Professional About Your Compensation